 Without a reasonable budget for the country's current juncture, substantive progress in resolving issues that afflict this sector will not happen.
 Issues that start from the way official information is managed and distributed. i.e., on the exclusive case of the COVID-19 pandemic, 475 medical units (UM for its acronym in Spanish) were quantified; when in reality, there are 5,134 of them in the country, of this 1,642 are Public Sector Hospitalization Units and 3,492 private sector Hospitalization Units.
+That is to say, confirmed cases According to CONEVAL, six out of ten people have access to health services, leaving more than 21.2 million people without any type of social security.

-That is to say, confirmed cases of contagion and fatalities of less than 10% of the existing Hospitalization Units were considered.
+of contagion and fatalities of less than 10% of the existing Hospitalization Units were considered.
 Therefore, the selected units were not representative of the population from all of the cases that came from a UM of primary care level.